ucbrise/flor/rtd/index.rst

 -----------

-In the animation below, we show you how to wrap the classic scikit-learn `iris example <https://scikit-learn.org/stable/tutorial/basic/tutorial.html>`_. in Flor.
+In the animation below, we show you how to wrap the classic scikit-learn `iris example <https://scikit-learn.org/stable/tutorial/basic/tutorial.html>`_ in Flor.

 .. image:: images/iris.gif

-For reference, we've transformed this code...
+For reference, we've transformed this code:

 .. code-block:: python